Christanne Coffey, MD

 - Application Decision: November 1st, annually

-- Fellowship start date: July 1st or August 1st
+- Fellowship start date: July 1st

 It is expected that all Wilderness Medicine Fellows will actively pursue research as a focus of their fellowship.
 Fellows will conceive and perform original investigations leading to presentations and publication of results.
 There are numerous research opportunities within the DEM:

-- Research on stingray envenomations presentation, treatment and sequela in conjunction with the division of Toxicology
+- Research on stingray envenomations presentation, treatment and sequela in conjunction with the Division of Toxicology

 - Ongoing and novel research opportunities through the San Diego Center of Excellence in Diving